km4ack/73Linux/README.md

 So far 73 Linux has been tested on the Pi 4 running Pi OS 32bit and the Evolve Maestro laptop.

-You can run 73 Linux right on top of your old Build a Pi install.
-73 Linux will remove any old installs of BAP during the initial run.
+You can run 73 Linux right on top of your old Build a Pi install. ~~73 Linux will remove any old installs of BAP during the initial run.~~ Coming soon.

 # Install
 Install is still super easy.
 Just run the following command: